 Things happen in life which may make it difficult to pay off instalments.
 If you want to return the car and release yourself of financial responsibility, you can usually do so if your contract includes a ‘voluntary termination’ clause.
 This means you can give the car back to the lender so long as you have paid at least 50% of the total cost.
 Voluntary termination should not affect your credit rating.

 How do you sell a car you still owe money on?
 Well, you might be able to get a company to pay off your finance as part of a refinancing package for your next car.
 If you go through the checks and are considered a good candidate for finance options, your new deal is likely include the cost of the settlement figure to pay off the existing finance along with a loan for your new vehicle.

 Of course, before you enter into a new contract, be sure you can afford it and that you really want to go ahead with the deal – after all, you don’t want to be in the same situation down the line.
 Selling a car with a payments contract is certainly more difficult, so think about your moves carefully.

 The short answer is yes.
 Unlike a car finance deal, the money you borrow with a personal loan is not secured against the car.
 The vehicle is yours from day one so you have the freedom to sell it on whenever you like.
 That said, if you do decide to sell up and buy something else, you still have to pay off the loan instalments to avoid falling into debt and getting a bad credit rating.As buying a used car from a professional dealer is often considered a safer option than going through a private seller, you may be interested in the wide array of top-quality vehicles from Carwise.
-Located at Harlow, Maidstone and Dunstable, you can browse a wide range of makes and models and benefit from a host of after sales services.
+Located at Harlow, Maidstone, you can browse a wide range of makes and models and benefit from a host of after sales services.